ai2cm/pace/pace-util/docs/state.rst

 filler data which serves only to align the computational domain into blocks within memory.

 If all of that sounded confusing, we agree!
-That's why :py:class:`fv3gfs.util.Quantity` abstracts away as much of this information as possible.
+That's why :py:class:`pace.util.Quantity` abstracts away as much of this information as possible.
 If you perform indexing on the ``view`` attribute of quantity, the index will be applied within the computational domain::